 Nature Play and cycling

 Cycling is an outdoor activity that is part of the Nature Play concept but it is poorly supported on the website.
 Mountain biking is discussed here but the information is superficial and includes a link to another website that no longer exists, which is not helpful.
 Under “urban cycling” there are two helpful links to get kids on bikes.
-One to Pedal Power ACT ‘s Skills for Kids learn to ride program, and the second one to the Physical Activity Foundation that has a Ride or Walk to School program and works with schools.
+One the Skills for Kids learn to ride program, and the second the Physical Activity Foundation that has a Ride or Walk to School program and works with schools.
 The BMX page provides a link to BMX Australia for further information.
 BMX has a long history in Australia and teaches kids many useful cycling skills.

 “The Ride or Walk to School program is designed to drive culture change within the school community to once again, make riding and walking to school the norm for our kids.”Ride or Walk to School program, Physical Activity Foundation, accessed 30/6/2020